scrayosnet/passage/README.md

 solved by patching the existing proxies, but instead a new kind of network has to be created.

 Traditional proxies need to transcode all Minecraft packets and adjust the contents to be consistent for the player's connection.
 Switching servers is simulated by switching worlds.
-This means that proxies need to

-* fast
-* reliable
-* no single point of failure
-* improved througput
-* service discovery (kubernetes)
-* shielding (ddos, etc) -> backend servers are more anonymous
-* supports Mojang Chat Signing

-pending
+This means that proxies need to be updated for each iteration of the Minecraft protocol and new versions are only supported after said update.
+Additionally, this transcribing limits the possible throughput and requires additional computing resources as well as a slightly increased latency.

+Another problem with proxies is the scalability.
+Running a single instance is easy and will suffice for most networks, but once a network has enough players, the territory of multi-proxy setups needs to be explored.
+This comes with its own set of problems and complexity.
+But even if one proxy is able to host enough players, there are still risks of using only a single proxy.
+Having no replication creates a single point of failure and all connections need to be dropped, if the proxy is restarted, disconnecting all players in the process.

+Finally, conventional proxies have problems to preserve the Mojang chat signature chain because they need to transcode all messages and inject their own messages into the chat.
+While there are a few rumors around chat signing, there are [many good reasons][chat-signing-explanation] to support chat signing.
+While it is not entirely impossible to use chat signing with proxies, there is just a lot of inherent complexity and lots of things that can go wrong.
+With a transfer based approach, chat signing is supported out-of-the-box.

+You can find a [detailed comparison][passage-comparison] with more aspects on our website.

 ## Feature Highlights

+* fast (optimized, native code)
-* fast and reliable
+* reliable (clean error handling, monitoring, replicas)
 * stay online (ha)
 * unlimited scalability
-* partial ddos protection
+* partial ddos protection -> backend servers are more anonymous
+* maximum throughput
+* native service discovery (kubernetes/etc)
 * joining with everything prepared
 * performance (rust + no packet rewrite)
 * supports Mojang Chat Signing + secure negotiation